Sort Tasmania

 Learn what types of recyclable waste can go in your kerbside recycling bin:

-The contents are the same for Southern Tasmania, except in the South plastic lids don’t need to be removed from bottles (unless your Council specifically says so) and paperboard cartons such as milk and juice cartons are accepted for recycling.
+The contents are the same for Southern Tasmania, except in the South paperboard cartons such as milk and juice cartons are accepted for recycling.

 There are many other free and low cost services to recycle waste in Tasmania, usually found at your local Waste Transfer Station or Council office, some retail outlets, schools or other community hubs.